The Chronicles of Misty

 I first met Malcolm when I was assisting.
 I watched him from afar: a Viking of a man, a force of nature, who produced work that was extraordinary.
 I had the privilege of working with him years later.
 He showed me what working as a team truly meant.
 When I spoke to Malcolm on the phone he told me about a little a boy he knew growing up in Glasgow who loves to escape and retreat to his bedroom where he performs to Abba.
 He asked Malcolm to make him a wig.
 These sentiments represented Malcolm, a man whose reality is escapism and creating another universe through his craft, which has impacted on the fashion world.
 These words are a personal journey for the next generation.

-ML: Growing up in Glasgow, was there a tendency to seek distraction and relief from the reality in the 1980s?
+Beauty Papers: Growing up in Glasgow, was there a tendency to seek distraction and relief from the reality in the 1980s?

-ME: I grew up 20 miles south of Glasgow and it’s exactly why I got into the business.
+Malcolm Edwards: I grew up 20 miles south of Glasgow and it’s exactly why I got into the business.
 It was a rough neighbourhood and the factory years so it was really depressing and there was mass unemployment.
 We lived on a new-build estate but even so, your reality became very bleak very quickly.
 Puberty saw me go from being a little kid to this giraffe freak wearing eyeliner.
 My first sense of escapism was Blitz magazine, i-D and The Face – I was blown away!
 Part of my countdown was to when I could dye my hair.
 I always noticed blonde hair and that was a way of getting out of the purgatory that was being ginger.
 Society learns to deflect difference, to avoid quirks being noticed.

-ML: What does escapism mean to you?
+BP: What does escapism mean to you?

 ME: I think we all need it.
 It’s a thing we all do whether it’s subliminal or not.
 I think you can use your creativity to aid your escape.
 Some of the most magical things creatively can come from that realm.
 Music and art took me to other places and I think it is what fashion should do.
 I was particularly drawn to the paintings of Hieronymus Bosch.
 His paintings have an out-of-this-world quality to them and his individualistic style inspired me.
 The Garden of Earthly Delights was beautiful to me for its insight into humanity’s desires and deepest fears.
 The first time I saw Robert Mapplethorpe’s photography I was frozen to the spot.
 There’s something about his light.
 It’s somehow detached.
 The shock of his imagery, given the extreme subject matter, felt poetic and I realised then that my relationship with this image was an acknowledgement that I was different from those around me.